PET scans are a type of test that create 3 dimensional (3D) pictures of the inside of your body. PET stands for positron emission tomography.

-You need someone to take you home if you’ve had medicine to help you relax.
-You won’t be able to drive for the rest of the day, as you might be drowsy.
+You need someone to take you home and stay overnight if you’ve had medicine to help you relax (sedative).
+For the next 24hours you also shouldn’t:

 A PET scan is a safe test for most people.
 But like all medical tests it has some risks.
 Your doctor and radiographer make sure the benefits of having the test outweigh these risks.

 Pregnant women should only have the scan in an emergency.
-There’s a risk that the radiation could harm the baby.
-Contact the department as soon as you can before the scan if you are, or think you might be, pregnant.
+There’s a risk that the radiation could harm the developing baby.
+Contact the department beforehand if you're or think you might be pregnant.

-Contact the department if you are breastfeeding.
-They will let you know if you need to stop breastfeeding for a length of time after the radioactive injection.
-You might need to store enough milk for one feed.
+If you're breastfeeding, let the department know a few days before your appointment.
+They will let you know if you need to stop breastfeeding for a length of time after having the radioactive drug.
+You might need to store enough expressed milk for at least one feed.